Waterproof fabrics and Water resistant fabrics are not your regular sewing fabrics. But for their purpose, there is no

 Read this post for More on the differences between PUL & TPU

 These materials are not waterproof on their own.
 But with a special coating, these fabrics are used for making the most waterproof of all things – rain umbrellas.

 Ripstop nylon fabric

-This is a sturdy outdoor fabric made of nylon fibres – after it is given a waterproof coating it is unstoppable as a rough and tough fabric.
+This is a sturdy lightweight wind-resistant fabric made of nylon fibres – after it is given a waterproof coating it is unstoppable as a rough and tough fabric.
 In WWII it was used to make parachutes!
 Today with waterproof, water resistant, tear-free qualities it is used for making tents, garden furniture coverings, waterproof clothing, backpacks, kites, and workwear.
 You can make jackets, ponchos etc with ripstop nylon

 Nylon taffeta with a special coating is definitely waterproof – This is the material used frequently to make rain umbrellas, patio umbrellas etc